|LICENSING BOARD:||Arizona Board of Pharmacy|

 Phoenix, AZ 85007

-- Licensing Board Defense: If you have a pending or forthcoming legal issue with the Arizona Board of Pharmacy; Robert Chelle Law can aggressively and effectively defend your license.
+- Licensing Board Defense: If you are a Pharmacist with a pending issue before the Arizona Board of Pharmacy; we can aggressively and effectively defend your license.

 - Complaint/Investigation Response: A complaint filed against you may subject your license to an investigation that results in probation, suspension or revocation.
-Once you receive notice of a complaint or investigation from the Arizona Board of Pharmacy it is important to call Attorney Robert Chelle, as soon as possible, to ensure an accurate and effective defense of your license.
+Once you receive notice of a complaint or investigation from the Arizona Board of Pharmacy it is important to call us, as soon as possible, to ensure an accurate and effective defense of your license.

 - Criminal Reporting Requirements: All licensed health care professionals in Arizona must report nearly any criminal charge to their licensing board within 10 days.
 If you have been charged with a crime we can assist you in reporting the charges to your licensing board.